-Instructors Spencer Dew (& Dr. Kristen Tobey, University of Pittsburgh) Dates May 4th-May 19th 2014, dates subject to change Estimated Costs $3,500 Enrollment Limit 10 Credit Type Module and CU Credit
+Instructors Katherine Brandl & Mark Miller Dates May 6-May 27, 2015, dates subject to change Estimated Costs $3,200 - $3,500 Enrollment Limit 15 Credit Type Module and CU Credit Credit Hours 4

-Instructors Jeff Hendricks and Bruce Allen Dates May 5 – May 18, 2014, dates subject to change Estimated Costs $3,095 Enrollment Limit 20 Credit Type Module & CU Credit
+Instructors Jeff Hendricks and Bruce Allen Dates May 4 – May 17, 2015, dates subject to change Estimated Costs $3,095 Price subject to change depending upon the airline ticket costs at the time of purchase Enrollment Limit 20 Credit Type Module & CU Credit Credit Hours 4

 At the end of World War I, Parisians danced in the streets with British, Canadian, and American soldiers to celebrate the end of the war.
 The party continued into the roaring 20s, when artists like Cocteau, Picasso, Chagall, and Man Ray; intellectuals like André Gide and Colette; performers like Josephine Baker; and expatriates like Gertrude Stein, Ernest Hemingway, Ezra Pound, and F. Scott Fitzgerald flooded Paris's cafés and bistros.
 Whereas Thomas Jefferson and Benjamin Franklin loved Paris during the 18th century as the city of Light and Reason; Ernest Hemingway and the Lost Generation of the 1920s and 30s were attracted to Paris as a site of artistic energy and cultural tolerance; Americans (and many other nationalities) today visit Paris because it has come to represent the embodiment of "the good life."
 In this module we will examine this proposition by living for two weeks in Paris and asking each student to compare aspects of French culture with aspects of their own culture, with the goal of wrestling with the question of what it means to live a “good” and “meaningful” and “quality” life.